neoforge-dev/starter/memory-bank/active-context.md

    - Created a lit-css.js file to fix the issue with the `css` import from the lit package
    - Updated the viteFinal configuration to use the correct path resolution

+4. **Fixed Story Files with Escaped Backticks**:
+   - Created a `fix-stories.js` script to fix escaped backticks in story files
+   - Fixed 4 story files with syntax errors related to escaped backticks
+   - Storybook is now running successfully at http://localhost:6006/

 ## Next Steps

 1. **Fix Storybook Setup**: Address the issues with the Storybook configuration: